Carl Friedrich Gauss: Youth and education

 He was likely a self-taught student in mathematics since he independently rediscovered several theorems.
 He solved a geometrical problem that had occupied mathematicians since the Ancient Greeks when he determined in 1796 which regular polygons can be constructed by compass and straightedge.
 This discovery ultimately led Gauss to choose mathematics instead of philology as a career.
 Gauss's mathematical diary, a collection of short remarks about his results from the years 1796 until 1814, shows that many ideas for his mathematical magnum opus Disquisitiones Arithmeticae (1801) date from this time.

-As an elementary student, Gauss and his class were tasked by their teacher, J.G.
+An apocryphal story recounts that as an elementary student, Gauss and his class were tasked by their teacher, J.G.
 Büttner, to sum the numbers from 1 to 100.
 Much to Büttner's surprise, Gauss replied with the correct answer of 5050 in a vastly faster time than expected.
-Gauss had realised that the sum could be rearranged as 50 pairs of 101 (1 + 100 = 101, 2 + 99= 101, etc.).
+Gauss had presumably realised that the sum could be rearranged as 50 pairs of 101 (1 + 100 = 101, 2 + 99= 101, etc.).
 Thus, he simply multiplied 50 by 101.

-Other accounts state that he computed the sum as 100 sets of 101 and divided by 2.
+Notably, this summation method had been explicitly described centuries earlier in the 12th-century Tosafot commentary on the Babylonian Talmud (Tractate Menachot 106a), which provides the same rule: "Take half of the total count and multiply it by the total count plus one.

 Private scholar

-Gauss graduated as a Doctor of Philosophy in 1799, not in Göttingen, as is sometimes stated, (Note: This error occurs for example in Marsden (1977).) but at the Duke of Brunswick's special request from the University of Helmstedt, the only state university of the duchy.
+Gauss graduated as a Doctor of Philosophy in 1799, not in Göttingen, as is sometimes stated, (Note: This error occurs for example in Marsden (1977).) but from the University of Helmstedt, the only state university of the duchy.
 Johann Friedrich Pfaff assessed his doctoral thesis, and Gauss got the degree in absentia without further oral examination.
 The Duke then granted him the cost of living as a private scholar in Brunswick.
-Gauss subsequently refused calls from the Russian Academy of Sciences in St. Peterburg and Landshut University.
+Gauss subsequently refused calls from the Russian Academy of Sciences in St. Peterburg and Ludwig-Maximilians-Universität in Landshut.
 Later, the Duke promised him the foundation of an observatory in Brunswick in 1804.
 Architect Peter Joseph Krahe made preliminary designs, but one of Napoleon's wars cancelled those plans: the Duke was killed in the battle of Jena in 1806.
 The duchy was abolished in the following year, and Gauss's financial support stopped.

 When Gauss was calculating asteroid orbits in the first years of the century, he established contact with the astronomical communities of Bremen and Lilienthal, especially Wilhelm Olbers, Karl Ludwig Harding, and Friedrich Wilhelm Bessel, forming part of the informal group of astronomers known as the Celestial police.
 One of their aims was the discovery of further planets.
-They assembled data on asteroids and comets as a basis for Gauss's research on their orbits, which he later published in his astronomical magnum opus Theoria motus corporum coelestium (1809).
+They assembled data on asteroids and comets as a basis for Gauss's research on their orbits, which he later published in his astronomical magnum opus Theoria motus corporum coelestium in sectionibus conicis solem ambientium ("Theory of the motion of celestial bodies that orbit the sun in conic sections") (1809).